LanceJCL/ECE143Group4/README.md

 For the horizotional job distribution bar chart for top 5 company and for Distribution of annual salary bar chart, and best company for top ten job you just need to run  plot_code.py
+ECE143.ipynb is just to visualize plot generate in plot_code.py